PhilippJoerg/SchiffeVersenkenSoSe26/README.md

 - Game logic for ship placement, turns, and win conditions
 - Network multiplayer via TCP sockets
 - Save and load support for game states
-- Generated Javadoc documentation for the main classes
+- Javadoc documentation for the main classes

 ### Technologies
 - Java